Table of contents

 Cracker Lake

 Famously known for its milky turquoise lake hugged by towering cliffs and a fascinating old mine site, the hike to Cracker Lake remains one of the most popular trails in the park.
-You’ll pass impressive waterfalls and dip in and out of the forest as you make your way towards the magnificent headwalls of Mt.
+You’ll pass impressive waterfalls and dip in and out of the forest as you make your way toward the magnificent headwalls of Mt.
 Siyeh and Allen Mountain.
 The reward for your hard work is glorious Cracker Lake 6.3 miles in.
 The trail leading to the lake is prime grizzly habitat with its tall brush and plethora of berry bushes, so take adequate precautions and make a lot of noise.
 If you’re lucky, you may even be able to snag a backcountry permit and spend the night at the lake.

 Dawson-Pitamakin Loop (Two Medicine Area)